Steps to prepare for your first telehealth visit

 - Pre-Visit Planning– The day before your appointment a staff member from your doctor’s office will call to determine if a Telehealth Visit is right for you.
 If it is determined that it is appropriate, you will receive an invitation in your email.

-- Consider technical aspects– Whether you’re using a smartphone, computer or tablet, it’s recommended you become familiar with the Zoom App before the visit.
+- Consider technical aspects– Whether you’re using a smartphone, computer or tablet, it’s recommended you become familiar with the Microsoft Teams App before the visit.

 a.
 To open the meeting, click on the link in the email.
-If you don’t have the Zoom Cloud Meeting App installed on your device, you will be prompted to install it from either the iPhone App Store, or Google Play Store for an Android device.
+If you don’t have the Microsoft Teams App installed on your device, you will be prompted to install it from either the iPhone App Store, or Google Play Store for an Android device.

 b.
-During the install, make sure to allow access to both the Microphone and Camera.
+During the installation, make sure to allow access to both the Microphone and Camera.

 - Before Your Visit: Capture your vital signs and be ready to share them during your visit.
 These include; your weight, blood pressure, heart rate, and temperature.
 You can use a basic scale, thermometer, your watch and a home blood pressure cuff (if you have one) to gather this information.
 If you don’t have this equipment at home, don’t worry, we can complete the visit without it!